 Solar panels that are connected to the plumbing, electrical, and/or structural systems of a building require work permits.

 What is required for solar installations that are not installed on a building?

-Systems such as portable battery chargers and solar landscape lights are not regulated by building, plumbing and electric code and therefor do not require work permits for their installation.
+Systems such as portable battery chargers and solar landscape lights are not regulated by building, plumbing, and electric code and therefore, do not require work permits for their installation.

 How do I file for a permit to add solar electric panels on my home?

 Owners must hire a Registered Design Professional who is registered with the Department to submit plans and an application for approval.
 The contractor engaged for installation must obtain the work permits.

 What licenses or registrations are required for solar installers?